 • Planar 2 (Modulator joystick)

-• Shapeshifter (Dual complex morphable wavetable digital VCO)
+• Cylonix Shapeshifter (Dual complex morphable wavetable digital VCO)

-Make Noise is made up of forward-thinking designs that bring fresh and strange ideas to the table in order to produce some of the greatest, most curious modular synthesizers on the market today.
+Make Noise is made up of forward-thinking designs that bring fresh and strange ideas to the table to produce some of the greatest, most curious modular synthesizers on the market today.

-Cwejman first come to be in the 1970s with its development of the Synthra analog synthesizer.
-It wouldn’t be until 1998 that the brand came out with its second product (the Cwejman Analogue Workbench).
-Today the company has a solid list of highly sought after Eurorack modules that have found places in modular synth enthusiasts’ racks around the world.
+Cwejman first came to be in the 1970s with its development of the Synthra analog synthesizer.
+It wasn't until 1998 that the brand came out with its second product (the Cwejman Analogue Workbench).
+Today the company has a solid list of highly sought-after Eurorack modules that have found places in modular synth enthusiasts' racks around the world.

-Cwejman does not produce at a large scale and so it can be difficult to find their products on the mass market.
-The waiting list is long but if you’re willing to wait, the modules are certainly worth it for their superior design and sonic quality.
+Cwejman does not produce at a large scale, so it can be difficult to find their products on the mass market.
+The waiting list is long, but if you're willing to wait, the modules are certainly worth it for their superior design and sonic quality.

-Erica Synths is a Latvian company made up of visionaries, engineers and musicians with a dedication to producing high-end and inspiring Eurorack modules.
+Erica Synths is a Latvian company made up of visionaries, engineers, and musicians dedicated to producing high-end and inspiring Eurorack modules.